openstack-archive/tripleo-docs/doc/source/contributor/new_developers.rst

 - Documentation should be updated if necessary.
 New features need a tripleo-docs patch.
 - If any new dependencies are used for your feature, be sure they are properly packaged and available in RDO.
-You can ask on #rdo (on freenode server) for help with this.
+You can ask on #rdo (on OFTC server) for help with this.